 For starters, the word “democracy” comes from the Greek word “demokratia,” which is derived from “demos” or people and “kratia” or rule.
 In other words, democracy basically means “rule of the people.”
 However, there is no consensus for defining the scope or perimeters of democracy.

-Academicians such as Philippe C. Schmitter and Terry L. Karl noted that the word has been circulating as a “debased currency” because of the ambiguity that surrounds it.
+Political scientists Philippe C. Schmitter and Terry L. Karl noted that the word has been circulating as a “debased currency” because of the ambiguity that surrounds it.
 It is also important to note that there are different types of democracy.
 Institutions and societies have their respective way of defining and implementing their own brand of democracy.

 However, Schmitter and Karl explained that the common understanding of democracy is reflected in the perception of the ordinary people.
 The common people understand democracy as a word that resonates amid their struggle for freedom and a better way of life.
 Thus, for a greater majority, democracy is an idealized social, political, and economic structure or condition centered on promoting and safeguarding their interests and welfare.